-A principal is not permitted to approve the use of discretionary leave on a staff development day except in the event of extenuating circumstances.
+A principal is not permitted to approve the use of discretionary leave on a staff development day except in the event of extenuating circumstances in accordance with board policy.

 RESIGNATIONS

 General Requirements

 All resignations shall be submitted to the superintendent's designee.
 The employee shall give reasonable notice and shall include a statement of the reasons for resigning.
 A prepaid certified or registered letter of resignation shall be considered submitted upon mailing.